csaroka/kubedb-redis/README.md

     replicas: 2
   terminationPolicy: WipeOut
   ```
   If necessary, see reference for spec definitions and options.
 For instance, the `terminationPolicy: WipeOut` option is used for testing convienance; other safety options such as `Pause` (default) or `DoNotTerminate` should be considered for production.

-Otherwise apply the spec to the target cluster
+  Apply the spec to the target cluster \
   `$ kubectl apply -f kubedb-redis-crd.yaml`

+  Monitor the Redis database cluster status until 5 masters exist, each with 2 replicas; total of 3 pods per statefulset \
+  `$ kubectl get statefulsets -n kubedb-test`

-### View the Redis database cluster details and supporitng Kubernetes infrastructure components
+## View the Redis database cluster details and supporitng Kubernetes infrastructure components

-List Redis clusters \
+List Redis clusters in the kubedb-test namespace \
 `$ kubedb get rd -n kubedb-test` \
 View Redis cluster details \
 `$ kubedb describe rd redis-cluster -n kubedb-test` \
-View Stateful Set \
+View the Kubernetes StatefulSets  \
-`$ kubectl get statefulset -n kubedb-test` \
+`$ kubectl get statefulsets -n kubedb-test` \
-View Pesistant Volume Claims \
+View the Kubernetes  Pesistant Volume Claims \
 `$ kubectl get pvc -n kubedb-test` \
-View Persistant Volumes \
+View the Kubernetes  Persistant Volumes \
 `$ kubectl get pv -n kubedb-test` \
-View Service w/ clusterIP \
+View the Kubernetes  Service w/ clusterIP \
 `$ kubectl get service -n kubedb-test`

-### Destroy the Redis database cluster, Kubernetes namespace, and Helm KubeDB charts
+## Destroy the Redis database cluster, Kubernetes namespace, and Helm KubeDB charts

 #### Delete the Redis database cluster
 Note: For crd with *terminationPolicy: WipeOut* only \
-`$ kubectl delete -n kubedb-test rd/redis-cluster`
+`$ kubectl delete -n kubedb-test rd/redis-cluster` \
+`$ kubectl delete -n kubedb-test service/kubedb`

 #### Delete the Kubernetes namespace
 `$ kubectl delete ns kubedb-test`